 Like a number of aspects of life, some innovation goes a long way in regards to providing care for a senior with Alzheimer’s disease.
 At Home With You Senior Care, we understand how challenging it can be to fulfill the ever-changing needs inherent with dementia; on one day, the senior could feel peaceful and content, while the day after, experience heightened anxiety and agitation.

 The important thing is to continue to be adaptable, and to have a range of tools and resources available to draw on depending on the individual’s particular requirements at the moment.
-Our home care Ellicott City experts have compiled three unique tips that may be very beneficial in lifting a senior’s mood and allowing for expression of emotions: the MAP approach.
+Our Edgemere memory care experts have compiled three unique tips that may be very beneficial in lifting a senior’s mood and allowing for expression of emotions: the MAP approach.

 The acronym MAP stands for three types of therapy: